Cell Line Development

 Using picodroplet technology to gently sort and selectively dispense only the highest producing clones promotes high viability of the selected clones.
-This, in turn, supports outgrowth from these single cells increasing the chance of finding high producing cells with a good growth profile.
+This supports outgrowth from these single cells and increases the chance of finding high producing cells with a good growth profile.

 When compared to Limiting Dilution Cloning, results from using Cyto-Mine® showed that, three weeks after dispensing CHO cells, the percentage of outgrowth from single cells from nine 96-well microtiter plates was equivalent to Limiting Dilution Cloning.
 Starting with a high viability after cloning supports outgrowth from that single cell.

 Three weeks after dispensing cell outgrowth from a single cell was followed and noted to be equivalent to Limiting Dilution Cloning, carried out in parallel.
 Data kindly provided by FUJIFILM Diosynth Biotechnologies, UK.

 Cyto-Mine® provides multiple images of each picodroplet before dispensing.
 As the picodroplet travels through the microfluidic channels it rotates changing the position and optical view of the cell inside it.
 In the eventuality of two cells in a picodroplet clumping together, the image below reveals the importance of taking multiple images, these images provide indication of duplicates which are then flagged within the Cyto-Mine® Studio Data Analysis Software.
 The latter allows the user to identify unwanted picodroplets and allows the user to confidently exclude microtiter plate wells containing these from downstream processing.